NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **well pump**: 50.8 / 0.127 * (0.5 + 0.25 * NumberofBedrooms / 3 + 0.25 * ConditionedFloorArea / 1920) (based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_)

          \- **electric vehicle charging**: 2368.4 (calculated using AnnualMiles * kWhPerMile * FractionChargedAtHome / (ChargerEfficiency * BatteryEfficiency) where AnnualMiles=10900, kWhPerMile=0.22, FractionChargedAtHome=0.8, ChargerEfficiency=0.9, and BatteryEfficiency=0.9).
-If this plug load type is specified, it will take precedence over an EV specified with ``/HPXML/Building/BuildingDetails/Systems/Vehicles/Vehicle/VehicleType/BatteryElectricVehicle``.
+If this plug load type is specified, it will take precedence over an EV specified in :ref:`hpxml_vehicles`.

          If NumberofResidents is provided, the following defaults are used instead: